 Next in the pipeline is the introduction of a vulnerability widget that will track certificate compliance with the imposed policy and detect common errors.

-Enhanced visibility in one inventory
+Enhanced visibility in certificate inventory tool

 Because your inventory stores tons of data, it’s easy to get lost when looking for specific info.
 To guide you, we’ve designed an easy-to-navigate inventory with flexible filtering, sorting and quick-access groups.